MIPS architecture: Simulators

 Open Virtual Platforms (OVP) includes the freely available for non-commercial use simulator OVPsim, a library of models of processors, peripherals and platforms, and APIs which enable users to develop their own models.
 The models in the library are open source, written in C, and include the MIPS 4K, 24K, 34K, 74K, 1004K, 1074K, M14K, microAptiv, interAptiv, proAptiv 32-bit cores and the MIPS 64-bit 5K range of cores.
 These models are created and maintained by Imperas and in partnership with MIPS Technologies have been tested and assigned the MIPS-Verified mark.
 Sample MIPS-based platforms include both bare metal environments and platforms for booting unmodified Linux binary images.
 These platforms–emulators are available as source or binaries and are fast, free for non-commercial usage, and are easy to use.
 OVPsim is developed and maintained by Imperas and is very fast (hundreds of million of instructions per second), and built to handle multicore homogeneous and heterogeneous architectures and systems.

-There is a freely available MIPS32 simulator called SPIM (earlier versions simulated only the R2000/R3000) for use in education.
-EduMIPS64 is a GPL graphical cross-platform MIPS64 CPU simulator, written in Java/Swing.
-It supports a wide subset of the MIPS64 ISA and allows the user to graphically see what happens in the pipeline when an assembly program is run by the CPU.
+SPIM is a freely available MIPS32 simulator for use in education.
+Its newest version is called QtSpim and uses the Qt UI framework.

+EduMIPS64 is a GPL graphical cross-platform MIPS64 CPU simulator written in Java/Swing, it started as a port of WinMIPS64, another MIPS64 simulator, and supports a wide subset of the MIPS64 ISA and allows the user to graphically see what happens in the pipeline when an assembly program is run.

 MARS is another GUI-based MIPS emulator designed for use in education, specifically for use with Hennessy's Computer Organization and Design.
 It is no longer maintained.

 Saturn is a GUI-based MIPS IDE with an assembler called Titan.
 It started as a project by a student at the University of Toronto as a replacement for MARS, which is no longer maintained.
 Saturn is now used in courses at the University of Toronto, and is maintained by students and faculty.

 WebMIPS is a browser-based MIPS simulator with visual representation of a generic, pipelined processor.
 This simulator is quite useful for register tracking during step by step execution.

 QtMips provides a simple 5-stage pipeline visualization as well as cache principle visualization for basic computer architectures courses.
 It is available both as a web application and as a downloadable program for Windows, Linux, and macOS.

 More advanced free emulators are available from the GXemul (formerly known as the mips64emul project) and QEMU projects.
 They emulate the various MIPS III and IV microprocessors in addition to entire computer systems which use them.

 Commercial simulators are available especially for the embedded use of MIPS processors, for example Wind River Simics (MIPS 4Kc and 5Kc, PMC RM9000, QED RM7000, Broadcom/Netlogic ec4400, Cavium Octeon I), Imperas (all MIPS32 and MIPS64 cores), VaST Systems (R3000, R4000), and CoWare (the MIPS4KE, MIPS24K, MIPS25Kf and MIPS34K).

-The Creator simulator is portable and allows the user to learn various assembly languages of different processors.
-Creator has examples with an implementation of MIPS32 and RISC-V instructions.